 The IAAO standard suggests that median ratios for residential and nonresidential properties fall within 5 percent of the median ratio for all properties.
-All 38 counties with data by use classification satisfy this test for residential property.
-For nonresidential property three counties do not meet the test.
+Thirty-seven counties with data by use classification satisfy this test for residential property, one does not.
+For nonresidential property six counties do not meet the test.

 The coefficient of dispersion (COD) is the most commonly used measure of appraisal uniformity.
 It measures, on average, how far each property's ratio is away from the median ratio.
-It is expressed as a percent of the median.
+It is expressed as a percentage of the median.
 A smaller COD indicates more uniform assessment.

 The IAAO standard suggests that residential properties have a coefficient of dispersion less than 15 percent.
-Twenty-five counties meet this standard.
-Thirteen counties have coefficients of dispersion for residential properties greater than 15 percent.
+Sixteen counties meet this standard.
+Twenty-two counties have coefficients of dispersion for residential properties greater than 15 percent.
 The IAAO suggested coefficient of dispersion for nonresidential property is 20 percent or less.
-Twenty-nine counties are within this standard while nine counties fail to reach this standard.
+Nineteen counties are within this standard while nineteen counties fail to reach this standard.

 Another aspect of assessment uniformity is the treatment of properties of different values.
 The price-related differential is a statistic used to measure whether high-value properties and low-value properties are assessed at the same ratio to market value.
 The IAAO Standard on Ratio Studies suggests that the price-related differential should fall between 0.98 and 1.03.
-Twenty-three counties have price-related differentials within this range.
-Sixteen counties do not meet this standard.
+Thirty counties have price-related differentials within this range.
+Nine counties do not meet this standard.